 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Salisbury is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Salisbury is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Salisbury who work in office and administrative support (14.44%), management occupations (13.28%), and food service (10.02%).
+There are especially a lot of people living in Salisbury who work in office and administrative support (13.50%), management occupations (12.39%), and sales jobs (9.17%).

 One of the nice things about Salisbury is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.

 The per capita income in Salisbury in 2010 was $32,896, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,584 for a family of four.
 However, Salisbury contains both very wealthy and poor people as well.

 The people who call Salisbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salisbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Salisbury include English, Italian, French , and German.
+Important ancestries of people in Salisbury include English, Italian, French , and French Canadian.

 The most common language spoken in Salisbury is English.
 Other important languages spoken here include Spanish and Chinese.